nightconcept/dotfiles-nix/hosts/nixos/tidus-persist/README.md

-# Tidus - NixOS with Impermanence
+# Tidus-Persist - NixOS with Impermanence

 This configuration sets up NixOS with impermanence using BTRFS, LUKS encryption, and disko for declarative partitioning.